deltarobotone/visy_vision_system/README.md

 #### [***>>>How to build you visy<<<***](https://github.com/deltarobotone/visy_vision_system/wiki)

+### Next steps

+We are working for more then 2 years on this project after university or work.
+Because of that we are a bit late lokking at ubuntu, ros and the Raspberry itself.
+If a few people like this project this means contributing, give stars or donate we will update the project with following points at first.

+- [ ] Update case for Raspberry Pi 4
+- [ ] Update ubuntu to focal 20.04
+- [ ] Update ROS to noetic
+- [ ] Install tensorflow or pytorch
+- [ ] Change detectors from opencv to a neural network

 # Visy system image

 Visy comes with a Raspberry Pi 3 system image including